Supply Chain Management

 |D||Less than 50%|

 We evaluate responses from suppliers based on the criteria in the table above and provide feedback to each company.
-In particular, we conducted web interviews in 2021 with a total of 18 suppliers (about 8% of all suppliers) to confirm the status of their initiatives and share the purpose and importance of the Sustainability Procurement Program.
+In particular, we conducted web interviews and additional written questions with a total of 14 suppliers (about 4% of all suppliers) to confirm the status of their initiatives and share the purpose and importance of the Sustainability Procurement Program.
 The survey included D-rated suppliers and suppliers whose initiatives were deemed necessary to confirm.
 We asked suppliers whose efforts were found to be insufficient to make improvements.
 We received positive responses from all of them.
 We will provide support as needed to continue to promote improvements.
-On the other hand, some suppliers did not properly understand the purpose of the survey questions and gave low self-evaluations despite already having sufficient measures in place.
-We will work to make the questionnaire easier to answer by reviewing the content and wording of the questions and preparing guidance materials to improve the content and quality of the questionnaire.
+In a questionnaire conducted in 2020, some suppliers did not properly understand the purpose of the survey questions and gave low self-evaluations despite already having sufficient measures in place.
+In 2022, we will work to make the questionnaire easier to answer by reviewing the content and added supplementary explanations to the questions and prepared CSR Procurement Guidelines as specific action items for each item set out in the CSR Procurement Policy, which we presented to our suppliers together with the questionnaire.
+We will continue to improve the content and quality of the questionnaire.

 In our Medium-Term Management Plan “PASSION 2026,” we set a target for the questionnaire scope to cover 80% of the procurement amount for our Group, including overseas business (90% of the procurement amount for raw materials, etc.).